-I’m now testing a full-production sample of the M50 and it looks like a great little camera for vloggers and anyone who wants a small camera with a viewfinder and a large (APS-C format) sensor.
+Provided you don’t have your heart set on shooting 4K video, the M50 is a great little camera for vloggers and anyone who wants a small camera with a viewfinder paired with a large (APS-C format) sensor.
 It might not be the Canon’s flagship mirrorless camera, but the technology inside it is the most advanced that Canon has put in a mirrorless model.

 What is the Canon EOS M50?